strimzi/proposals/051-unidirectional-topic-operator.md

 The BTO makes use of ZooKeeper znode watches to know about changes to topic state within the Kafka cluster.

-But Apache Kafka is removing its ZooKeeper-dependence which means that the BTO won't work with Kafka clusters that use it's replacement, known as KRaft.
+But Apache Kafka is removing its ZooKeeper-dependence which means that the BTO won't work with Kafka clusters that use its replacement, known as KRaft.

 ## Motivation